- Hardware & Software Requirements

 /var/opt/axigen— data files

-The root user password is set by default to a standard value and will be displayed before each local login.
+axi-admin user password is set by default to a standard value and will be displayed before each local login.

-Considerations about the Axigen virtual appliance
+Considerations About the Axigen Virtual Appliance

 By default, the image uses DHCP for network configuration.
-Network settings can be modified by using the CentOS nmtui utility

 By default, the time zone is set to Europe / London.